0nix/ggj21/twine/evidence_questioning.md

 "Are you saying that Division XX has engaged in dubious intelligence, Sergeant Bayer?
 If so, that is a very tall accusation that requires some ev-" Sessler accuses.

-"And my question to you Bayer is, do you have someone in Division XX you care this much?"
+"And my question to you Bayer is, who is it in Division XX that you care so much about?"
 Bayer responds, with that particular tone people use when they want to re-establish their authority.
 "They're good Lieutenant, but they're not gods.
 They're not infallible.
 Your defensiveness is becoming unreasonable, comrade and you are constantly forgetting yourself."

 The Sergeant turns to you and says.
 "At any rate, I think this is still useful Agent.
 We should look into this Gerhart Kleiner, and his relationship with Hassel as well as who cleared the usual check on his promotion."